uibk-dps-teaching/ps_cpp_2020/assignment1/README.md

 This command initiates a merge with the currently checked out commit and the specified commit.
 A merge is only initiated if there are no un-committed changes.

-Auto-merging files that have been touched in both branches is not supported.
+Auto-merging files that have been modified in both branches is not supported.
-If a file has been modified in both branches, the whole file is treated as a conflict.
+If a file has been modified (or created) in both branches, the whole file is treated as a conflict.
+If a file has been deleted in both branches you may treat it as no conflict.

 If a conflict is encountered, stop the merge process and provide the respective files of the other branch as well as the common base.